organisciak/dissertation/document/1_intro.md

 Doing so thus helps keep system less affected by the ebbs and flows of motivating volunteers, or the costs of paying workers.
 Since the attention that contributors is not uniform across all items in a system, usually resembling an inverse power-law distribution [<!--TODO-->], understanding crowdsourced information with less aggregation means more of the middle of the distribution can be represented.

-In other words, accounting for human bias seeks to make each individual contribution more valuable.
+In other words, accounting for cognitive bias seeks to make each individual contribution more valuable.

 ## Relevance